AndrewSalls/BCUnitList/README.md

 <https://github.com/battlecatsultimate/BCU-java-PC> (BCU)

-## Planned (Near) Future Features
+## Planned Features

-- Mobile/vertical orientation support
+- Mobile/vertical orientation support, better support in general for a variety of browsers and screen sizes